williamedwardhahn/Nonlinear/README.md

 ## Lab 2

-Islands in the sea of complexity
+Islands in the Sea of Complexity

 "To appreciate the nature of fractals, recall Galileo’s splendid manifesto that ”Philosophy is written in the language of mathematics and its characters are